mattermost/docs/source/developer/style-guide.md

 ## React-JSX

 Part of the build process is running ESLint.
 ESLint is the final authority on all style issues.
 PRs will not be accepted unless there are no errors running ESLint.
-The ESLint configuration file can be found in: [webapp/.eslintrc](https://github.com/mattermost/mattermost-webapp/blob/master/.eslintrc.json)
+The ESLint configuration file can be found in: [webapp/.eslintrc](https://github.com/mattermost/mattermost-webapp/blob/master/.eslintrc.json).

-Instructions on how to use ESLint with your favourite editor can be found here: [http://eslint.org/docs/user-guide/integrations](http://eslint.org/docs/user-guide/integrations)
+Instructions on how to use ESLint with your favourite editor can be found here: [http://eslint.org/docs/user-guide/integrations](http://eslint.org/docs/user-guide/integrations).

-You can run eslint using the makefile by using `make check-style`
+You can run ESlint using the makefile by using `make check-style`.

 The following is a subset of what ESLint checks for.
 ESLint is always the authority.

 ### General

 - Include only one React component per file.
-- Use class \<name\> extends React.Component over React.createClass unless you need mixins
+- Use class \<name\> extends React.Component over React.createClass unless you need mixins.
 - Filenames should be the component name.

 ### Alignment